 Rest time is provided every day and children are encouraged to rest quietly.
 Our program is physically engaging and active throughout the morning.
 This designated rest time allows your child to decompress and mentally process all that he/she has discovered throughout the day.
 Daily rest time is essential to success in early childhood.
-While students are not required to sleep, they must be able to successfully rest quietly during scheduled rest time for the well being of the whole group.
+While students are not required to sleep, they must be able to successfully rest quietly during scheduled rest time for the well-being of the whole group.
+If your child is unable to successfully rest quietly during this time frame and avoid disruptions to the whole group, the Director may require a switch to half-day enrollment.